A Traveller’s Guide to Weather in Japan

 Tokyo Winters are sunny and dry, with very little rain or snow.
 Temperatures rarely go below 0°C and average 2°C.

-Autumn and Spring are often considered spectacular due to the nature’s change of colour and beautiful sights it offers.
+Autumn and Spring are often considered spectacular due to nature’s change of colour and the beautiful sights it offers.
 Temperatures are comfortable around 20°C and there is very little to almost no rain.

 DID YOU KNOW | We now offer Japanese courses IN PERSON in Tokyo!
 Make sure to check our programs and contact us for more details.